Polynesia: Fiji

 The Lau Islands were subject to periods of Tongan rulership and then Fijian control until their eventual conquest by Seru Epenisa Cakobau of the Kingdom of Fiji by 1871.
 In around 1855 a Tongan prince, Enele Ma'afu, proclaimed the Lau islands as his kingdom, and took the title Tui Lau.

 Fiji had been ruled by numerous divided chieftains until Cakobau unified the landmass.
-The Lapita culture, the ancestors of the Polynesians, existed in Fiji from about 3500 BCE until they were displaced by the Melanesians about a thousand years later.
+The Lapita culture, the ancestors of the Polynesians, existed in Fiji from about 1000 BC until they were displaced by the Melanesians about a thousand years later.
 (Both Samoans and subsequent Polynesian cultures adopted Melanesian painting and tattoo methods.)

 In 1873, Cakobau ceded a Fiji heavily indebted to foreign creditors to the United Kingdom.
 It became independent on 10 October 1970 and a republic on 28 September 1987.

 Fiji is classified as Melanesian and (less commonly) Polynesian.